-Prohibited conduct, or concern that prohibited conduct may have occurred, should be reported to the Title IX Coordinator or a deputy Title IX coordinator.
+Prohibited Conduct, or concern that Prohibited Conduct may have occurred, should be reported to the Title IX Coordinator or a deputy Title IX coordinator.
 The University will support a Complainant in understanding, assessing, and pursuing reporting options and will advise a Complainant of appropriate resources within and outside the University.

-Reports concerning minors -In addition to notifying the Title IX Coordinator and/or Director of Public Safety on campus, any individual may make a direct report as follows: 1.)
-If a child is in immediate danger, call 911 or Child Protective Services Hotline at 855-444-3911.
-2.)
+Reports concerning minors: In addition to notifying the Title IX Coordinator and/or Director of Public Safety on campus, any individual may make a direct report.
+If a child is in immediate danger, call 911 or Child Protective Services Hotline at (855) 444-3911.
 The Child Protective Services Hotline may be contacted at all hours and all days of the week.